ltnetcase/BedAnno/README.md

 - Chromosome ID number is smaller
 - Position number on forward strand-chromosome is smaller.

-Then assign the 'best' NMid to the first record, and add postfix "-N" (1..n-1) to the following records
+Then assign the primary tag 'Y' to the first refseq Acc.Ver, and add postfix "-N" (1..n-1) to the other following records in the order of sort result.